 You may feel as a business owner that there’s already precious little time for yourself, and that volunteering will take up even more of that personal time.
 But there are plenty of reasons why this investment of time is worth it:

 So a little time can go a long way, and by managing your time with better habits, you’ll find those extra hours you need to give back to your favourite cause.
 The return on investment is sure to be worth it.
-And if you’re looking for ways to make this and other habits stick, make sure to check out our Atomic Habits summary video!
+And if you’re looking for ways to make this and other habits stick, make sure to check out our Atomic Habits video!

 social-good habits for business owners_Pinterest